 3. Flymax White Paint Pen

-Not all of the best acrylic paint pens out there come with a white pen.
+Not all of the top-rated acrylic paint pens out there come with a white pen.
 I would suggest getting a white pen separately so you can choose a good brand.
 Many brands are experts in making colored paint pens but not as experienced in making a white pen.

 One set of this comes with 6 markers.
 Keep in mind that these are water-based paint, so the ink’s consistency is more on the watery side.
 It’s not too thick like oil-based paint markers, so if you don’t like runny paint markers, you might not find this ideal.